systemd/mkosi/mkosi.md

 * The **`mkosi.reposdir/`** directory, if it exists, is automatically used as the repository directory for extra repository files.
-See the `RepositoryDirectory` option for more information.
+See the `RepositoryDirectories` option for more information.

 All these files are optional.